Amboise

 Amboise (/ɑ̃ˈbwɑːz/; /fr/) is a commune in the Indre-et-Loire department in central France.
-Today a small market town, it was once home to the French royal court.
+A market town, it was once home to the French royal court.

 Geography

 Amboise lies on the banks of the river Loire, 27 km east of Tours.
 It is also about 18 km away from the historic Château de Chenonceau, situated on the river Cher near the small village of Chenonceaux.
 Amboise station, on the north bank of the Loire, has rail connections to Orléans, Blois and Tours.